Updated February 19th, 2020.

-Surfing originally put Montañita on the map and for this, we promise that this tiny coastal town won’t disappoint!
-Known as a place to catch some gnarly waves, or learn how to surf in the first place, things have gotten a little more rambunctious recently!
+Surfing originally put Montañita on the map and if you’re looking to catch some gnarly waves, we promise that this tiny coastal town won’t disappoint!
+You could be forgiven for assuming that because of the surfing scene, that Montañita has a chilled vibe but things have gotten a little more rambunctious recent years!

 Where to Stay in Montañita – Top 5 Hostels & Hostels From $5 US/Night!